pothi/wp-in-a-box/README.md

 # download the bootstrap script
 curl -LO https://github.com/pothi/wp-in-a-box/raw/master/bootstrap.sh

+# please do not trust any script on the internet or github
-# please go through *any* script before executing it!
+# so, please go through it!
 nano ~/bootstrap.sh

 # execute it and wait for some time
-screen bash bootstrap.sh
+# screen bash bootstrap.sh
+# or simply
+bash bootstrap.sh

 rm bootstrap.sh